cyberbotics/webots/docs/guide/appearances.md

 - `colorOverride`: Defines the default color multiplied with the texture color.

 - `type`: Defines the pavement type.
+This field accepts the following values: `"recent"` and ` "old square"`.

 - `textureTransform`: Defines an optional 2d texture transform.